According to research by GlobalData, the market for body sculpting is set to rise to $1.1 billion by 2022.

 But if you’re a mother struggling with your Mom bod, you don’t have to do it alone!
 Here are answers to the body sculpting questions you’ve always wanted to know.

 First things first: what is body sculpting on a basic level?

 Sometimes called names like “cool body sculpting” or “body contouring,” body sculpting is a label slapped on a wide variety of medical procedures.
 These procedures can be either surgical or non-surgical, but their common goal is to help patients remove body fat and reshape the body for a slimmer look.

 Note, however, that body sculpting is never intended as a method of removing a large amount of fat.
-To qualify as a patient, you’ll actually have to be within a certain range of your target body weight.
+To qualify as a patient, you’ll have to be within a specific range of your target body weight.